baligs/Firebase-FCM-Http-V1-Php/README.md

 </ol>

-<h2>Step 2: Install Firebase SDK <small>(Un-official)</small> </h2>
+<h2>Step 2: Install Firebase SDK (Unofficial)</h2>

-> Go to <a href="https://github.com/kreait/firebase-php"> kreait firebase-php </a> And Install it.
+> You can install the Firebase SDK for PHP by using <a href="https://github.com/kreait/firebase-php"> kreait/firebase-php</a>.
+This library provides easy integration with Firebase services.
-> Or You can run following command
+> Run the following command to install it:

 ```bash
 composer require kreait/firebase-php
 ```

 <h2>Step 3: Install PHP HTTP Client </h2>
-You will need a client to make HTTP requests.
-You can use <a href="https://github.com/guzzle/guzzle">Guzzle</a> :
+You will need a client to handle HTTP requests.
+A popular choice is <a href="https://github.com/guzzle/guzzle">Guzzle</a>,which you can install with the following command:

 ```bash
 composer require guzzlehttp/guzzle
 ```

 <h2>Step 4: Install Google API Client </h2>
-You must install <a href="https://github.com/googleapis/google-api-php-client">Google API Php Client</a>.
-Read documentation for installation.
+For generating access tokens, you will need the <a href="https://github.com/googleapis/google-api-php-client">Google API PHP Client</a>.
+Refer to the documentation for detailed installation instructions.

 ```bash
 composer require google/apiclient
 ```

 <h2>Step 5: Generate Access Token</h2>
+<p>To send notifications via Firebase, you'll first need to generate an access token.
+Here's a PHP script to do that:</p>

 ```php
 require_once "vendor/autoload.php";